NCAS-VISION/VISION-toolkit/ISO_simulator/README.md

 embedded into a UM rose suite.
 The step by step instructions work for both cases.
 To run `ISO_simulator` in postprocessing mode you can omit point 3 below:

 1. Ensure the correct python environment is available.
-Instructions are different on Monsoon, Archer2 and JASMIN (see 1A and 1B).
+Instructions for Monsoon are different to instructions for other platforms, including Archer2 and JASMIN (see 1A and 1B respectively).
 2. Produce flight track input files in the appropriate netcdf format
 3. Modify a UM suite to include a new app which calls `ISO_simulator`
 4. Select appropriate input options for the interpolation code